yethihahtwe/aws-exam-oriented-notes/clf-c02/clf-c02-notes.md

 "ACLs have numbered rules that are processed in order" is incorrect.
 ACLs are composed of a numbered set of rules that are processed and applied in order.

-Question 55  Cloud Technology and Services Incorrect
+### Question 55  Cloud Technology and Services

 What is the main difference between AWS Shield and AWS WAF?

 AWS Shield protects storage services; AWS WAF protects compute services.
-Incorrect

 AWS Shield protects at the Layer 7 content level, while AWS WAF protects at the Layer 3 and 4 network traffic levels.
-Incorrect

 AWS Shield protects from external attacks, whereas AWS WAF protects between services within AWS.
-Incorrect

 AWS Shield protects at the Layer 3 and 4 network levels, while AWS WAF protects at the Layer 7 content level.
-Correct

-Explanation
+#### Explanation

 "AWS Shield protects at the Layer 3 and 4 network levels, while AWS WAF protects at the Layer 7 content level" is correct.
 Shield operates at the Layer 3 and 4 networks levels and is used to prevent DDoS attacks, versus WAF that operates at the Layer 7 content level and can take action based on the specific contents of web traffic and requests.